Shailendra114/C-language/README.md

 * It keeps fluctuating at number one scale of popularity along with Java programming language, which is also equally popular and most widely used among modern software programmers.
 # Why to Learn C Programming?-

-C programming language is a MUST for students and working professionals to become a great Software Engineer specially when they are working in Software Development Domain.
+'C' programming language is a MUST for students and working professionals to become a great Software Engineer specially when they are working in Software Development Domain.
 I will list down some of the key advantages of learning C Programming:
 Easy to learn

 * Structured language